The health of your pet is important to us and keeping your pet safe, healthy and happy while they are in our care is our number one priority.

 - Loss of appetite

 MY DOG IS VACCINATED, CAN THEY STILL GET IT?

 Yes.
 It depends on several factors including the age of the dog, the state of the dog’s health and immune system, the specific strain of the virus, etc.

 WHY REQUIRE A VACCINATION IF THE VACCINE IS NOT ALWAYS EFFECTIVE?

 Although not 100% effective (like any vaccine), the vaccine does help prevent outbreaks of the disease and helps mitigate symptoms if the virus is contracted.

 WHAT ACTION DOES HAPPY TAILS TAKE IF A DOG APPEARS TO HAVE KENNEL COUGH?

 Keep in mind that only a veterinarian can diagnose canine cough as the symptoms are similar to other diseases.
 However, if a dog in our care appears to have the symptoms of canine cough, we contact the owner to pick up their dog.
 In the meantime, we keep the dog isolated.

-No. Just as you would not expect your school to pay for your child contracting a cold, we do not pay for the treatment of canine cough.
+No. Just as you would not expect your school to pay for your child contracting a cold, we do not pay for the treatment of kennel cough.
 It is a risk when a large group of dogs congregate in one place—much like children or adults congregating together and contracting a cold or the flu.

-*Always contact your veterinarian for medical advice.
+Please Note: Always contact your veterinarian for medical advice.
 This information is for general information purposes only and is not intended to diagnose any illness or take the place of professional medical advice from your veterinarian.